XTLS/Xray-docs-next/docs/en/config/transports/splithttp.md

   expected that the CDN will translate arbitrarily between versions.
 A HTTP/1.1 server may indirectly end up talking to a h2 client, and vice versa.

-  SplitHTTP in Xray does not support HTTP/1.1 over TLS.
+  The SplitHTTP client in Xray does not support HTTP/1.1 over TLS.
 If TLS is enabled, h2 prior knowledge is assumed.
+The supported combinations are therefore HTTP/1.1 without TLS, and h2 with TLS.

+  The SplitHTTP server in Xray supports all common combinations as expected:
+  HTTP/1.1 with or without TLS, and h2 with TLS.